Why it matters

 Without other treatment options available, Lisa is hopeful the surgery got everything.
 “It’s always in the foreground, but I just try to carry on,” Lisa says.

-Because bowel cancer kills as many of us as breast and prostate cancer combined – and it can affect anyone at any age.
-Help us change this statistic because it doesn’t need to be this way!
-Bowel cancer is 90% curable if caught early enough.
+Because bowel cancer kills as many Kiwis as breast and prostate cancer combined – and it can affect anyone, at any age.

 Every day, on average